Liuhsinche/ECE-GY-6483-2021Fall/HW5.md

 In this lab, you are required to
 1. Design a matrix multiplier in SDSoC that support 1024*1024 matrix multiplication.
 2. Guarantee your codes generate the right output.
 3. Try to optimize the system throughput, which is measured by the total cpu cycle counts.
+(Optional)
 4. For [main.cpp](src/HW5/src/main.cpp), You can only add or modify code between **hw_ctr.start();** and **hw_ctr.stop();**.
 4. Record the problems you encountered as well as the effort to optimize the performance.
 5. Select zcu104 when creating project whose name **MUST** be your student ID.